During each year, over 1,000 University of Iowa students are employed through Work-Study positions.

 Student hourly work limitations are established by State of Iowa Law.
 Students may work a maximum number of 20 hours per week during the academic year.
 However, students may work a maximum of 40 hours per week during Thanksgiving, winter, and spring breaks and over the summer.

 Students can print verification of the dollar value of their work-study award from MyUI.
 Some employers request this information be provided to them as part of the application process and others will ask that it be provided to them during the interview.
-Students have the ability to print the verification and upload it to their HireaHawk application.
+Students have the ability to print the verification and upload it to the HireaHawk system.